Guide to maritime and shipping statistics, their source documents, accompanying notes and definitions and supporting technical documents.

 Editions of the previous produced Maritime Statistics compendium are available from archived publications.
 These were produced up until 2009.
 Archived publications

-In 2009-10, DfT commissioned a survey of port authorities and port related businesses, looking at employment and the incidence of accidents.
+In 2009 to 2010, Department for Transport commissioned a survey of port authorities and port related businesses, looking at employment and the incidence of accidents.
 A summary and full report of the findings can be found above.